 The missionary dimension of the Cameroon Province surged after the first African Synod with a renewed call to Africans to be auto-missionaries.
 Thus in 1998 the first mission in La Yole (Republic of Central Africa) was opened; followed by (Lafia) Nigeria in 2007 and Congo Kinshasa in 2009.
 These missions have strengthened the impulses of the Province in various ways.

-Our 2013 Provincial Chapter discerned our charism today to live contemplatively as Apostolic Religious in the present moment so as to recognize the will of God in the signs and needs of our time; while the mission summons us to be an empowering presence through our various ministries wherever we are.
+Our 2019 Provincial Chapter discerned our charism today to live contemplatively as Apostolic Religious in the present moment so as to recognize the will of God in the signs and needs of our time; while the mission summons us to be an empowering presence through our various ministries wherever we are.
 We draw strength from the incarnation, Paschal Mystery and Eucharist as we seek to live the Gospel values of conversion, simplicity, joy, hospitality and compassion.
 Our major apostolates are healthcare, education, pastoral/Social Work, Catering, and Secretariat work.
+We are gradually entering into another new apostolate of caring for refugees.

 Outside Africa, the TSSF are present in Italy, Austria and Bolivia.